jdefrance7/SeniorDesignProject/Arduino/libraries/ast_can_v1/README.md

 # AST_CAN_v1

-CAN driver using ASTCanLib for UAVCAN v1.
+CAN driver interface for the AST-CAN485 using [ASTCanLib](https://github.com/Atlantis-Specialist-Technologies/AST_CAN_Arduino_Library/blob/master/src/ASTCanLib.h) for [UAVCAN v1](https://uavcan.org/).

 ## Defines